rg48809/upgrad-telecom-churn-casestudy/README.md

 A potential shortcoming of this definition is that when the customer has stopped using the services for a while, it may be too late to take any corrective actions to retain them.
-For e.g., if you define churn based on a ‘two-months zero usage’ period, predicting churn could be useless since by that time the customer would have already switched to another operator.
+For e.g., if we define churn based on a ‘two-months zero usage’ period, predicting churn could be useless since by that time the customer would have already switched to another operator.

-In this project, you will use the usage-based definition to define churn.
+In this project, we will use the usage-based definition to define churn.